CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

 }
 ```

-Besides setting the dark/light mode, we should listen to theme change, as users could change the devices themse settings and it could change by the operation system, when the sune comes up or goes down.
+Besides setting the dark/light mode, we should listen to theme change, as users could change the device theme settings and it could change by the operating system when the sun comes up or goes down.

 ```javascript